 Is the Home Inspector a

-Many inspection companies send non-Engineer inspectors when the buyer requested a Licensed Engineer.
-When you retain a Licensed Engineer to perform a pre-purchase inspection, you expect a Licensed Engineer to visit the site.
-It is unethical to send a non-Engineer when you expect the services of a Licensed Engineer.
-Heimer Engineering℠ uses only Licensed Engineers to perform pre-purchase inspections.
+Many inspection companies send non-Engineer Home Inspectors when the buyer requested a Professional Engineer.
+When you retain a Professional Engineer to perform a pre-purchase inspection, you expect a Professional Engineer to visit the site.
+It is unethical to send a non-Engineer Home Inspector when you expect the services of a Professional Engineer.
+Heimer Engineering℠ uses only Professional Engineer Home Inspectors to perform pre-purchase inspections.

-Some companies imply they provide environmental inspections by pointing out environmental concerns.
-These Inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.
+Some Home Inspection companies imply they provide environmental inspections by pointing out environmental concerns.
+These Home Inspectors often have limited environmental experience, and may unnecessarily alarm real estate purchasers.

 Code of Ethics